eafflu/runtime/README.md

 }
 ```

-Select the code that creates your sawblade and adds it to the game and move it into the body of `createSawBlade()`.
+Identify the code that creates your sawblade and adds it to the game and move it into the body of `createSawBlade()`.
 Adapt that code to use the `x` and `y` parameters to place the sawblade at `(x,y)` on the screen.

 Call `createSawBlade()` three times with different `x` and `y` arguments in order to place the sawblade at different locations.
-You should place the sawblades so Halle can jump over one with each of the two jump moves and duck to avoid one of them.
+You should place the sawblades so Halle can jump over some and duck others.

 ![Three Sawblades](https://i.imgur.com/h1uGz6p.png)

 # Step 12 - Level Data

-In a professional game, the programmers write the code for a game enginewhich runs on data which is built by game designers.
+In a professional game, the programmers write the code for a game engine which runs on data which is built by game designers.
 This data, as well as all of the artwork, defines the entire world of the game.
 Separating the game code from the data allows you to easily modify the behavior and gameplay of the game without actually modifying the code.

 Look at the `levelData` variable in `js/level01.js`, you should see three objets in the `gameItems` property.

-Delete your calls to the `createSawBlade` function and replace them with code that uses the data `gameItems` property of `levelData` to define where the sawblades are placed.
-Use the `forEach()` function.
+Delete your calls to the `createSawBlade` function and replace them with code that uses the data from the `gameItems` property of `levelData` to define where the sawblades are placed.
+Use the Array [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) function.

 Add a couple more sawblades to your game.